-- A. The Member meets the criteria for continued say if any ONE of the following applies: - 1.
-The Member's withdrawal symptoms have not been sufficiently resolved to allow either discharge to a lower level of care or safe management in a less intensive environment; OR - 2.
-The Member's CIWA-Ar score (or other comparable standardized scoring system) has not increased or decreased. - B. The Member meets the criteria for discharge if any ONE of the following applies: - 1.
-The Member's withdrawal signs and symptoms are sufficiently resolved to allow safe management in a less intensive environment, and the Member can participate in self-
+- A. The Member meets the criteria for continued stay if any ONE of the following applies: - 1.
+The withdrawal symptoms have not been sufficiently resolved to allow either discharge to a lower level of care or safe management in a less intensive environment; OR - 2.
+The CIWA-Ar score (or other comparable standardized scoring system) has not increased or - B. The Member meets the criteria for discharge if any ONE of the following applies: - 1.
+The withdrawal signs and symptoms are sufficiently resolved so that the Member can participate in self-directed recovery or ongoing treatment without the need for further medical or nursing withdrawal management monitoring; - 2.
+The signs and symptoms of withdrawal have failed to respond to treatment and have intensified (as confirmed by higher scores on the Clinical Institute Withdrawal Assessment for Alcohol Scale, Revised (CIWA-Ar) or other comparable standardized scoring system) indicating a need for transfer to a higher level of care; - 3.
+The Member is unable to complete withdrawal management at Level 1 WM, indicating a need for more intensive services; OR - 4.

-Medically Monitored Inpatient Withdrawal Management Service (ASAM 3.7 WM)

-- directed recovery or ongoing treatment without the need for further medical or nursing withdrawal management monitoring; - 2.
-The Member has intensified symptoms or increased CIWA-Ar score (or other comparable standardized scoring system) indicating a need for transfer to a more intensive level of withdrawal management services; - 3.
-The Member is unable to complete withdrawal management at Level 3.7 WM, indicating a need for more intensive services; OR - 4.
 The Member or person legally responsible for the Member requests a discharge from the service.